 The Dawn of a New Solar Plant

-Despite the obstacles, the team stayed positive and found solutions.
+Despite the fast-paced schedule and delicate panels, the team stayed positive and found solutions.
 Working with the client and partners, the team moved almost 20 megawatts worth of panels and fit them into the site while staying on schedule.

 “The deck was definitely stacked against this project,” said Steves.
 “In nearly two decades of my construction experience, this was one of the toughest projects.
 But we rose to the challenge.”